-8.27 The Planning Obligation Strategy (2010) requires that all new developments carrying planning obligations contribute to the costs of monitoring the implementation of the obligation.
+8.24 The Planning Obligation Strategy (2010) requires that all new developments carrying planning obligations contribute to the costs of monitoring the implementation of the obligation.
 The contribution for a single dwelling of this scale is £150.
-This has been agreed in the completed Section 106 agreement.
+This will be covered provided the correct Section 106 agreement is completed.